Beyond-visual-range missile: Efficiency

 Active radar seeker Head of Vympel R-77 at 2009 MAKS Airshow.

 A Chengdu J-20 with four PL-15 long range BVR missiles inside the weapons bay.
 One visible PL-10 is a short-range air-to air-missile.

 The efficiency of BVR air-to-air missiles has been criticized.
 A 2005 paper by USAF officer Patrick Higby showed that BVR missiles fell short of expected performance, despite incurring great cost.
 Because such missiles required large radars, they made aircraft heavier and increased drag, increasing aircraft procurement and operating costs.
 Fighters with BVR tended to be less agile than previous ones.
 Fighter pilots have been reluctant to use BVR missiles at BVR range because of difficulty in distinguishing friends and foes.
 As a result, most BVR missiles are fired at visual range.
-Western airforces only scored 4 BVR kills out of 528 kills made during 1965–1982; most kills during that period were made with guns or WVR missiles (AIM-9 Sidewinder).
+Western air forces only scored four BVR kills out of 528 kills made during 1965–1982; most kills during that period were made with guns or WVR (within visual range) missiles (AIM-9 Sidewinder).

 The increased success rate of BVR combat during 1991 Gulf War may have significantly depended on other factors, such as assistance of AWACS, NCTR system of F-15Cs, as well as enemy incompetence.
 None of the Iraqi pilots took any evasive measures, either because of poor training or their radar warning receivers malfunctioned.
 One major issue with BVR is still unreliable IFF technology (Identification friend or foe).
 However, new generation engines such as ramjet, along with the latest sensors such as active radar, increase the hit probability of the latest BVR missiles, such as Meteor, and also increase the range.